 The Bostonian Society offers a range of educational resources, including lesson plans, primary documents and school programs.
 To schedule a school program or a visit to the Old State House Museum, please check out Group Visits and Programs.

-To promote an appreciation for our state's history, The Bostonian Society and Boston Duck Tours sponsor an annual
+To promote an appreciation for our state's history, The Bostonian Society and Boston Duck Tours sponsor a yearly essay contest

-essay contest for greater Boston area school children in grades 5-8.
-Students in grades 5-6 are invited to submit an essay of 300-500 words;
+for greater Boston area school children in grades 5-8.
+Students in grades 5-6 are invited to submit an essay of 300-500 words; students in grades

 Healy, Boston Duck Tours, 4 Copley Place #4155, Boston, MA 02116.